-This year's annual shareholder event was held on Tuesday, 24 January 2017 at the Roval Institute of British Architects in Central London.
+This year's annual shareholder event was held on Tuesday, 30 January 2018 at the Royal Institute of British Architects in Central London.
 Separate day time and evening sessions included presentations on the Mobeus advised VCTs' investment activity and performance.
-We have received positive feedback from many of those who attended the event and were pleased to hear that the overall impression of attendees was that they found the day informative and very worthwhile.
-If shareholders were unable to attend, some short portfolio company videos shown on the day, as well as those shown in previous years, are available on the Mobeus website (www.mobeusequity.co.uk/portfolio).
+We have received positive feedback from many of the c.300 people who attended the event and were pleased to hear that overall they found the day informative and worthwhile.
+The next shareholder event will be held in February 2019.